ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 {: #tutorial-develop}

-Because this example uses an MVC architecture, adjusting the directory structure to reflect architecture is necessary.
+Because this example uses an MVC architecture, adjusting the directory structure within your project to reflect architecture is a convenience as well as a best practice.
 The directory structure has a views directory to contain the EJS view templates, a routes directory to contain the express routes, and a controllers directory as the place to put the controller logic.
-Place these items under a source directory that is named src (see figure below).
+Place these items under a parent source directory named src (see Figure 17).

 ![directorystructure](https://cloud.githubusercontent.com/assets/19173079/24822675/86a7084a-1bbc-11e7-9567-4fc6cea7a939.jpg)
 {: caption="Figure 17.
 Source code structure for your app" caption-side="top"}